Rogelio Funes Mori

-Rogelio Gabriel Funes Mori (born 5 March 1991) is a professional footballer who plays as a forward for Liga MX club Monterrey.
-Born in Argentina, he represents the Mexico national team.
+Rogelio Gabriel Funes Mori (born 5 March 1991) is a professional footballer who plays as a forward for Liga MX club León.

-He began his career at River Plate before transferring to Benfica, after a brief stint in Turkey he signed with Liga MX club Monterrey in the summer of 2015 and quickly established himself as one of the league's best strikers, winning the league, two domestic cups and two CONCACAF Champions League titles and surpassing Humberto Suazo to become the club's all-time top scorer in all competitions.
+Funes Mori made his professional debut with River Plate, spending four years there before moving to Benfica in Portugal.
+In search of playing time, he signed with Monterrey in Mexico, where he quickly established himself as one of the top strikers in the league.
+He eventually overtook Humberto Suazo to become the all-time leading scorer for the club.

+At international level, Funes Mori played for Argentina at the youth level before switching his allegiance to Mexico at a later stage in his career.

 His identical twin brother José Ramiro is also a footballer who played as a defender for Premier League club Everton and La Liga outfit Villarreal and for the Argentina national team.

 Early life

 Funes Mori was born in Mendoza, Argentina.
-In 2001, he moved to Arlington, Texas and attended Workman Junior High and Arlington High School where he was coached by Jeffrey Waldrop playing football with his twin brother, Ramiro.
+In 2001, he moved to Arlington, Texas, US, and attended Workman Junior High and Arlington High School, where he was coached by Jeff Waldrop and played football with his twin brother, Ramiro.
 The twins' father, Miguel, played professional football in Argentina with clubs such as Independiente Rivadavia and Club Atlético Argentino in the 1980s.
 Funes Mori scored 40 goals in the 2008 season leading his team to District Champions and Area Finalist with a record of 24–2–1.
-Rogelio and Ramiro, who are identical twins, also played several seasons for the Associated Soccer Group (ASG) 91' team.
+Rogelio and Ramiro, who are identical twins, also played several seasons for the Associated Soccer Group (ASG) 91 team.
 His coach with ASG was Uche Okafor.

 After that, Chelsea scout Jorge Alvial scouted Rogelio and Ramiro on the first day of the reality show Sueño MLS, and spoke to his parents about a future tryout at Chelsea.
 He participated in Sueño MLS and won the contest, therefore becoming part of FC Dallas.